What is the modified Atkins diet?

 - A dietitian should keep track of weight and height periodically, as well as calorie intake in case there is a problem.
 We recommend dietitian involvement either from the beginning (ideally) or after 3 months if the diet seems to be working to help keep the patient on it.

-- Dr. Kossoff recommends blood and urine monitoring every 3 months, and checking urine ketones once or twice a week while on the diet.
+- Drs.
+Kossoff and Cervenka recommend blood and urine monitoring every 3 months, and checking urine ketones once or twice a week while on the diet.

 Can the diet ever be stopped?

-Yes, if a child is seizure-free for a period of time (e.g., 2 years), the diet can sometimes be stopped successfully.
+Yes, if a patient is seizure-free for a period of time (e.g., 2 years), the diet can sometimes be stopped successfully.
+In most seizure-free adults, it is not stopped (due to driving and other benefits).
 Similarly to the ketogenic diet, if it's not helpful, it should be stopped, too.